 Studying philosophy teaches critical thinking, close reading, clear writing, and logical analysis.

-Political science is study of government and politics.
+Political science is the study of government and politics.

 It involves systems of governance, political activities, political thoughts and behaviour, public policies, and institutional design.